 Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview I.M.Sc.
-(5-Year Integrated) in Sciences Mathematical Sciences Physics/ Chemical Sciences Systems Biology 16 16 16 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects Note: The candidates who hold KVPY fellowship, Science Olympiad (those who have atleast attended the training programs conducted by the Homi Bhaba Centre, Mumbai), IIT - JEE 2014 main list qualified candidates and first rank holders of different State/Central Boards at +2 level may seek exemption from the written test.
+(5-Year Integrated) in Sciences Mathematical Sciences Physics/ Chemical Sciences Systems Biology 16 16 16 16 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects Note : The candidates who hold KVPY fellowship, Science Olympiad (those who have at least attended the training programs conducted by the Homi Bhaba Centre, Mumbai), IIT - JEE 2015 main list qualified candidates and first rank holders of different State/Central Boards at +2 level may seek exemption from the written test.
 In such cases, they would be awarded the equivalent of the average of the first 64 students from the University written test.
 They have the option of writing the exam to improve their position.
-2.2.2014 10.00 a.m.
+I.M.Sc.
+(5-Year Integrated) Earth Sciences 08 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects 8.2.2015 10.00 a.m.
 I.M.A.
-(5-Year Integrated) in Humanities Telugu Hindi Urdu Language Science 15 08 07 15 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 1.2.2014 2.00 p.m.
+(5-Year Integrated) in Humanities Telugu Hindi Language Science 15 08 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 14.2.2015 2.00 p.m.
 I. M.A.
-(5-Year Integrated) in Social Sciences Economics History Political Science Sociology Anthropology 11 10 10 11 11 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 2.2.2014 2.00 p.m.
+(5-Year Integrated) in Social Sciences Economics History Political Science Sociology Anthropology 11 10 10 11 11 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 8.2.2015 2.00 p.m.
 I.M.Sc.
-(5-Year Integrated) Health Psychology 16 With a minimum of 60% marks at +2 level of education or equivalent (Intermediate/ CBSE/ ICSE/ HSC or equivalent) in Arts and Sciences 7.2.2014 2.00 p.m.
+(5-Year Integrated) Health Psychology 16 With a minimum of 60% marks at +2 level of education or equivalent (Intermediate/ CBSE/ ICSE/ HSC or equivalent) in Arts and Sciences 13.2.2015 2.00 p.m.
 I.M.Sc.
-(5-Year Integrated) Optometry and Vision Sciences 20 With a minimum of 60% aggregate marks in Intermediate/CBSE/ICSE/HSC or equivalent Board Examination with Science subjects I.M.Sc.
-(5-Year Integrated) Earth Sciences 08 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects 1.2.2014 2.00 p.m.
+(5-Year Integrated) Optometry and Vision Sciences 20 With a minimum of 60% aggregate marks in Intermediate/CBSE/ICSE/HSC or equivalent Board Examination with Science subjects 14.2.2015 10.00 a.m.